 Here, you can make changes for individual content pieces that override the global settings so that they have their own layout.

-The abilities of the Layout Builder can be extended by modules and there are additional options.
-For more information, check the documentation.
+The Layout Builder’s capabilities can be extended further by contributed modules.
+For more information, check the Layout Builder documentation.

 Final Thoughts: Drupal Beginner Tutorial

-While the above tutorial is enough to give you a solid foundation for building a website with Drupal, keep in mind that it takes some patience to harness its power fully.
-The learning process takes time and is one of the best ways to get more experienced s to play around with the tools and system and figure out how to implement things you want on your site.
+The above tutorial gives you a solid foundation for building a website with Drupal.
+Keep in mind that it takes some patience to harness its power fully.
+The learning process takes time, and one of the best ways to get more experienced is to play around with the tools and figure out how to implement things you want on your site.

-In addition to that, if you want a more systematic approach to learning Drupal, the following resources are really helpful:
+In addition, if you want a more systematic approach to learning Drupal, the following resources are helpful:

 - Drupal.org User Guide